Alp Devils

-The Alp Devils are an American football team based in Visoko, Šenčur, Slovenia.
+The Alp Devils were an American football team based in Visoko, Šenčur, Slovenia.
 They reached the inaugural Slovenian Bowl in 2010, where they lost to the Ljubljana Silverhawks.

 History

 The Alp Devils were founded in 2008, together with the Maribor Generals and Gold Diggers.
 The Devils reached the inaugural Slovenian Bowl in 2010, where they lost 41–0 to the Ljubljana Silverhawks.